-- stack gas temperature, CO concentration (for gaseous fuels) or smoke-spot number (for liquid fuels), and observe flame conditions for these higher oxygen levels after boiler operation stabilizes. - 4.
+- 3. Increase combustion air flow to the furnace until stack gas oxygen levels increase by one to two percent over the level measured in Step 2.
+As in Step 2, record the stack gas temperature, CO concentration (for gaseous fuels) or smoke-spot number (for liquid fuels), and observe flame conditions for these higher oxygen levels after boiler operation stabilizes. - 4.
 Decrease combustion air flow until the stack gas oxygen concentration is at the level measured in Step 2.
 From this level gradually reduce the combustion air flow, in small increments.
 After each increment, record the stack gas temperature, oxygen concentration, CO concentration (for gaseous fuels) and smoke-spot number (for liquid fuels).
 Also observe the flame and record any changes in its condition. - 5.
 Continue to reduce combustion air flow stepwise, until one of these limits is reached: - a.
 Unacceptable flame conditions such as flame impingement on furnace walls or burner parts, excessive flame carryover, or flame instability. - b.
 Stack gas CO concentrations greater than 400 ppm. - c.
 Smoking at the stack. - d.
 Equipment-related limitations such as low windbox/furnace pressure differential, built in air-flow limits, etc. - 6.
-Develop an O2/CO curve (for gaseous fuels) or O2/smoke curve (for liquid fuels) similar to those shown in Figures 1 and 2 using the excess oxygen and CO or smoke-spot number data obtained at each combustion air flow setting.
+Develop an O_2/CO curve (for gaseous fuels) or O_2 /smoke curve (for liquid fuels) similar to those shown in Figures 1 and 2 using the excess oxygen and CO or smoke-spot number data obtained at each combustion air flow setting.